Get That Love

-"Get That Love" is a song by the British pop group Thompson Twins, released in 1987 as the lead single from their sixth studio album Close to the Bone.
+"Get That Love" is a song by the British pop group Thompson Twins, released on 9 March 1987 as the lead single from their sixth studio album Close to the Bone.
 It was written by Alannah Currie and Tom Bailey, and produced by Rupert Hine and Bailey.
 "Get That Love" peaked at number 66 in the UK Singles Chart and spent four weeks in the Top 100.
 It fared better in America where it reached number 31 on the US Billboard Hot 100.

 Promotion

 A music video was filmed to promote the single.
 It was directed by Andy Morahan and was produced by Richard Bell for Vivid Productions.
 It received medium rotation on MTV.
 The duo also performed the song on the UK TV talk show Wogan, backed by drummer Geoff Dugmore (who had played on the Close to the Bone album, though it is unclear whether he or Currie performed drums on "Get that Love" specifically), bassist Robin Goodfellow, and keyboardist Carrie Booth.